functions-dev/templates/README.md

 ```bash
 func deploy --registry=myregistry.com/username
 ```

 If you already have your image you can also specify it via `--image` flag.
-Any standard image will work, either tagged, which will be built or specify a `sha` with your image to solely deploy it.
+Here you can also specify your `--builder` as well as many other things.
+Please refer to `func deploy -h` for the complete list.

 ```bash
 func deploy --image=registry.com/username/myimage@sha256:xxx